-- Follow the same path back to the other side with the shoulder belt – under the belt positioner, over the belt hook, under the other positioner and pull tight.
+- Follow the same path back to the other side with the shoulder belt… Under the belt positioner, over the belt hook, under the other positioner and pull tight.

-- Use the small ratchet handle to move the mechanical front brace towards the back of the car’s seat – because of the threading of the seat belts around the belt hook, this will tighten the car seatbelt further
+- Use the small ratchet handle to move the mechanical front brace towards the back of the car’s seat.
+Because of the threading of the seatbelts around the belt hook, this will tighten the car seatbelt further.

-- Pull the button on the foot prop to lower it and push it down until it clicks into position.
+- Push the button on the foot prop to lower it and push it down until it clicks into position.
 You know it is locked in place when the small areas are completely green on the top of the prop.

 - With all of these in position, the base of the seat (and pretty much the entire seat) barely moves a mm.

 Just so you are clear on this… The car seatbelt attaches the front of the child seat, with the front brace providing additional tension to the seatbelt – preventing it from lifting in a crash.
 The rear tethers attach it to the actual body of the car from behind and prevent the back of the seat from lifting in a crash.
-The foot prop prevents the seat from rebounding backwards, supporting the seatbelt.
+A foot prop prevents the seat from rebounding backwards, supporting the seatbelt.
 And then the 5-point harness secures your child safely within the shell of the BeSafe iZi Plus seat.